shruti170901/hola.github.io/scrum/index.md

 # Part Eight - How we do daily scrums

+- We normally do the meetings standing up, since that reduces the risk of surpassing 15 minutes.
 - Daily scrum is really important!
 It’s the point where most synchronization happens and where the team raises important impediments.
 - The Scrum Guide recently updated the three questions to counter this:
   - What did I do yesterday that helped our team meet the sprint goal?